hraban/cl-markdown/website/source/user-guide.md

 special variables `*render-active-functions*` and `*parse-active-functions*`.

-An example maight make this clearer.
+An example might make this clearer.
 First, we'll call Markdown without specifying any functions:

     ? (markdown "Today is {today}.
 It is {now}."